 For McDaniel, that vote felt like a mandate against opening up municipal roads to ATVs.

-Nora Wormwood, another Long Swamp Road resident, said she and her husband moved to Jackson in 2017 because it seemed like a great place to raise a family.
+Nora Wormwood, another Chase Road resident, said she and her husband moved to Jackson in 2017 because it seemed like a great place to raise a family.

 She’s glad that the town at large will vote next spring on whether to allow ATVs on her road.
 She hopes they will vote against it.